-In the first six months of fiscal 2008, the Company generated \$2.4 million in positive cash flow from operations as a result of increased sales volume and improved gross margins.
-During the first six months of fiscal 2007, cash provided by operations was \$0.4 million.
+In the first nine months of fiscal 2008, the Company generated \$2.6 million in positive cash flow from operations as a result of increased sales volume and improved gross margins.
+During the first nine months of fiscal 2007, cash provided by operations was \$0.7 million.

-Accounts receivable decreased from \$6,080,153 at September 30, 2007 to \$5,495,489 at March 31, 2008.
+Accounts receivable decreased from \$6,080,153 at September 30, 2007 to \$5,964,736 at June 30, 2008.
 The Company's quarter-end accounts receivable balance is impacted by various factors besides rising sales levels.
-One factor is the Company's pattern of production and sales, which causes accounts receivable to spike near quarter end.
-The Company's U.K subsidiary produces product early in the quarter to be sold by its U.S. parent, thus ensuring that most sales to third parties occur in the second half of the quarter.
+One factor is the Company's pattern of production and delivery, which causes accounts receivable to increase near quarter end.
+The Company's U.K. subsidiary produces U.S. labeled FC early in the quarter to be sold by its U.S. parent to customers within the U.S., thus contributing to their sales.
+The Company tends to produce and ship FC to ex-U.S. customers and the United States Agency for International Development (USAID) later in the quarter, causing quarter-end increases in receivables.
 The timing of large orders can have a significant impact on the quarter-end balance.
-The Company's standard credit terms vary from 30 to 90 days, depending on the class of trade and customary terms within a territory, so accounts receivable is affected by the mix of purchasers within the quarter.
+The Company's standard credit terms vary from 30 to 90 days, depending on the class of trade and customary terms within a territory, so the accounts receivable balance is also affected by the mix of purchasers within the quarter.
 As is typical in the Company's business, extended credit terms may occasionally be offered as a sales promotion.
-For the past twelve months, the Company's average days sales outstanding has been approximately 61.
+For the past twelve months, the Company's average days sales outstanding has been approximately 94.
+Over the past five years, the Company's bad debt expense has been less than .01% of sales.

-At March 31, 2008, the Company had working capital of \$9.0 million and stockholder's equity of \$9.4 million compared to working capital of \$7.1 million and stockholder's equity of \$7.4 million as of September 30, 2007.
+At June 30, 2008, the Company had working capital of \$8.4 million and stockholder's equity of \$8.9 million compared to working capital of \$7.1 million and stockholder's equity of \$7.4 million as of September 30, 2007.